Medical and rehabilitation expenses

 In most cases the medical or allied health practitioner will charge WorkCover directly for the services treated and will send us the invoice for payment.
-However, sometimes they may want you to pay for these services at the time of treatment.
+However, sometimes they may want a worker to pay for these services at the time of treatment.

-If you have to pay for services keep all original receipts, mark the receipts and invoices very clearly with your name and claim number and either send to WorkCover by:
+If you are a worker and have had to pay for services, keep all original receipts, mark the receipts and invoices very clearly with your name and claim number and either send to WorkCover by: